hrbolek/gql_facilities/chatgpt.md

 name: Mapped[str] = mapped_column(comment="enity name", defaul=None, nullable=True)

 There must be defined BaseModel which is inherited by other models.
-Definition of this model must be
+Definition of this model must be, it is also and example which defines a response when rewritting is wanted

 ```python
 import uuid